Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Our Method

 \section{Our Method}

-In our CCViT, we propose centroid-based MIM which use clustering centroids to model the images.
-The centroids has two views, i.e., pixel view and token view.
-We can directly obtain the pixels as each centroid is a image patch.
-We can also obtain the tokens via the indices of centroids.
-And each centroid patch is corresponding to its index.
-It is for the dual-natured property, the output can be either pixels or tokens with different loss functions.
-We feed all the patches into the backbone ViT encoder, including original patches, masked patches and replaced patches with centroids.
-Figure~\ref{fig:cmp} shows the main comparison of pre-training architectures of our CCViT and prior arts BEiT and MAE.
+In our CCViT, we propose centroid-based MIM, which uses clustering centroids to model the images.
+The whole architecture is shown in Figure~\ref{fig:model_big}.
+The centroids have two views, \ie, pixel view and token view.
+We can directly obtain the pixels as each centroid is like an averaged image patch.
+We can also easily obtain the tokens which are the indices of centroids, as each centroid patch corresponds to its index.
+It is for the dual-natured property, the output can be either tokens or pixels with different loss functions, which are cross-entropy loss and mean squared error respectively.
+We feed all the patches into the backbone ViT encoder, including original patches, masked patches, and replaced patches with centroids.